Do you like the word “Budgeting”?

 The third section, which should represent about 20% of your income, goes towards your “savings.”

-You can spend this part of your income on savings and investments, which will be profitable in your future.
+You can spend this part of your income on savings and investments, which will be profitable in the future.
 However, it shouldn’t equal more than 20% of your income.

 2).
 Budgeting method #2: Envelope system